Skip to content

 decode(message, errors='strict')

-Remove magic bytes and decode message.
+Remove magic bytes and extract the payload of message.

 Parameters: